ngeorgiev/gemeinwohl-oekonomie/README.md

 ## Progress

+ * 05.09.2013 - Matrix - bootstrap layout, equal heigth of divs fixed with jquery.
  * 04.09.2013 - Quick test - added profile page and animation of the final result.
  * 03.09.2013 - Completed basic pages for the quick test.
 Calculations and final recommendations are shown.
  * 02.09.2013 - Created templates for the quick test intro page and first implementation of the question templates.
 Started with the quick test controllers.